julian-millan/julian-millan.github.io/index.md

 ### News

+  * Organizing ICRA 2023 workshop on [Emerging paradigms for assistive robotic manipulation: from research labs to the real world](http://sirslab.diism.unisi.it/WorkshopManipulation/index.html)
   * Chair at IROS 2022 session on Art and Entertainment and Manipulation
   * Co-chair at ICRA 2022 session on Physical HRI
   * Area Chair for CoRL 2022